7ombie/jsii/docs/untitled.md

 usecase.
 However, given that the body can only ever contain a single expression, arrow operators for the other function types seem redundant in practice.

-### The `await` Operator and Asynchronous Looping
+### The `await` Operator and Asynchronous For-Loops

-In JS2, `await` works exactly like it does JavaScript:
+In Lark, `await` works exactly like it does JavaScript:

     await <asynchronous-expression>

-When invoking an async-function that returns a normal iterator, we can traverse the iterator with a normal for-in-statement that waits for the expression to resolve first:

-    for <assignees> in await <asynchronous-expression>

-When we want to iterate over the values yielded by an async-generator, we use this grammar instead:
+When we want to iterate over the values yielded by an async-generator, Lark has a for-from loop (instead of JavaScript's for-await-of loop):

-    wait for <assignees> in <asynchronous-generator-expression>
+    for <assignees> from <asynchronous-generator-expression>

-Note: We call that a *wait-for-in-loop*.
+Note: Lark does not use the asterisk for generators.
+It has a `generator` keyword, and copies the `yield from <expression>` grammar (described below) from Python.

 ## Yielding from Generators

-JS2 uses yield-statements (which are also valid expressions), just like in JavaScript, except that in JS2, `yield *` is spelled `yield from`:
+In Lark, `yield *` is spelled `yield from`:

     yield                           -> yield;
     yield item                      -> yield item;